anna-dang/mod02-linear-regression/README.md

 ![awesome](https://raw.githubusercontent.com/learn-co-curriculum/dsc-phase-2-project-online/master/halfway-there.gif)

-All that remains in Phase 2 is to put our newfound data science skills to use with a final project!
+All that remains in Phase 2 is to put our newfound data science skills to use with a large project!
 You should expect this project to take between 20 and 25 hours of solid, focused effort.
 If you're done way quicker, go back and dig in deeper or try some of the optional "level up" suggestions.
 If you're worried that you're going to get to 30 hrs and still not even have the data imported, reach out to an instructor in Slack ASAP to get some help!

 ### The Data

 For this project, you'll be working with the King County House Sales dataset.
 We've modified the dataset to make it a bit more fun and challenging.
 The dataset can be found in the file `kc_house_data.csv` in the data folder in this repo.

 The description of the column names can be found in the `column_names.md` file in the data folder in this repo.
 As with most real world data sets, the column names are not perfectly described, so you'll have to do some research or use your best judgment if you have questions relating to what the data means.